dansanderson/easyasm65/README.md

 * No zones (but "cheap" local symbols are supported)
 * No CPUs other than the 45GS02
 * No assembler directives (pseudo-ops) or directive aliases other than those listed
+* No mathematical functions or operators other than those listed
 * No `0x` and `0b` syntax for hex and binary literals (use `$...` and `%...`)
 * No octal literals
 * No way to set a "pseudo-PC"